 Your Mattress Doesn’t Have Edge Support

-If you feel like you’re rolling off your mattress when you sleep, it’s an indication that your mattress doesn’t have proper edge support.
-What’s more, it could mean that your mattress is worn out and its supporting structure no longer serves its purpose; leading to morning pain and soreness.
+If you feel like you’re rolling off your mattress when you sleep, it indicates your mattress doesn’t have proper edge support.
+What’s more, it could mean that your mattress is worn out and its supporting structure no longer serves its purpose, leading to morning pain and soreness.

 How Back Pain Affects Sleep

 Longer Sleep Latency

 If you keep on tossing and turning in bed because of back pain, there’s a high chance you’ll miss out on the healing time your body needs to repair any existing injuries.
 This is because sleepy hormones that determine whether you’ll fall into deep and restorative non-REM sleep are released early in the evening.